 There are many other resources for low income families in Palm Beach County too.
 Students can get free laptops or computers for school, there is medical equipment for seniors, Christmas toys, prescription drugs, school supplies and more.
 Assistance is available across the region, including in West Palm Beach, Boca Raton, or Boylston Beach (as well as other towns) for struggling residents or retirees.

 Community Action agency resources and financial assistance programs that help with bills and expenses

-The Community Action Program offers Palm Beach County and residents of West Palm Beach community resources and support to help them deal with short term emergencies, and also ensure they get back on their feet over the long term.
+The Community Action Program offers Palm Beach County and residents of West Palm Beach community resources and support to help them deal with short term emergencies.
+The non-profit will also ensure they get back on their feet over the long term.

 Community Caring Center, which is located in Boynton Beach but serves the entire county.
 The agency now offers Rent and even Mortgage Payment Assistance by appointment only by calling 561-364-9501 ext.
 22. Food is also distributed from the agency.

 C.R.O.S.
 Ministries (Christians Reaching Out to Society) - This is an organization of local churches and other aid organizations that distribute free food to the needy.
 Find other food assistance programs, including WIC.
 This helps new and pregnant mothers, including teenagers and immigrants.
 Find how to get WIC vouchers.
 Or call CROSS at (561) 233-9009.

 Gateway Community Outreach, Deerfield Beach - (954) 725-8434

 Metropolitan Community Church of the Palm Beaches, Palm Beach Gardens - (561) 775-5900